-- 4.11.1 The invigilator of a practical examination ensures that if necessary assistants are appointed for the practical experiments, who ensure that the practical is conducted properly. - 4.11.2 If requested to do so by or on behalf of the Board of Examiners, students must produce a valid (student) ID. - 4.11.3 Students must immediately follow the instructions of the invigilator of the practical examination, both before and during the practical. - 4.11.4 A student who does not comply with the rules set out in 4.11.2 and 4.11.3 can be excluded by the Board of Examiners from further participation in the relevant practical.
+- 4.10.1 The examiner responsible for the practical examination ensures that if necessary assistants are appointed for the practical experiments, who ensure that the practical is conducted properly. - 4.10.2 If requested to do so by or on behalf of the Board of Examiners, students must produce a valid (student) ID. - 4.10.3 Students must immediately follow the instructions of the invigilator of the practical examination, both before and during the practical. - 4.10.4 A student who does not comply with the rules set out in 4.10.2 and 4.10.3 can be excluded by the Board of Examiners from further participation in the relevant practical.
 The consequence of such exclusion is that the practical will not be graded.
-The student is given the opportunity to provide a brief explanation before the Board of Examiners reaches its final decision regarding exclusion. - 4.11.5 The Board of Examiners is immediately notified, in writing, when a measure under provision of 4.11.4 is taken.
+The student is given the opportunity to provide a brief explanation before the Board of Examiners reaches its final decision regarding exclusion. - 4.10.5 The Board of Examiners is immediately notified, in writing, when a measure under provision of 4.10.4 is taken.

-Article 4.12 Assessment of examinations
+Article 4.11 Assessment of examinations

-- 4.12.1 The assessment of written examinations and practicals takes place on the basis of previously established norms, possibly amended on the basis of the work being assessed. - 4.12.2 The manner of assessment is such that the student can deduce how the grade of the examination or practical was determined. - 4.12.3 The assessment of examinations and practicals is expressed using an integer between 1 and 10; grades can be rounded off to a half integer, with the exception of the grade 51⁄2.
+- 4.11.1 The assessment of written examinations and practicals takes place on the basis of previously established norms, possibly amended on the basis of the work being assessed. - 4.11.2 The manner of assessment is such that the student can deduce how the grade of the examination or practical was determined. - 4.11.3 The assessment of examinations and practicals is expressed using an integer between 1 and 10; grades can be rounded off to a half integer, with the exception of the grade $5\frac{1}{2}$ (5,5).